-In "Days of Futures Past What Does That Mean It Kinda Sounds Sexy" Kurama tells Robin That someone once insulted ramen in Naruto's presence so Naruto retaliated by tying them up to a Prius and throwing the person off a bridge.
-Kurama doesn't say if the Prius was used to suspend the person off the bridge and dangle upside down or if Naruto threw the car afterward to help sink that person to the water bed bellow.
+In "Days of Futures Past What Does That Mean It Kinda Sounds Sexy", Kurama tells Robin that someone once insulted ramen in Naruto's presence, so Naruto retaliated by tying them up to a Prius and throwing the person off a bridge.
+Kurama doesn't say if the Prius was used to suspend the person off the bridge and dangle them upside down or if Naruto threw the car afterward to help sink that person to the water bed below.
 Most likely the latter due to the fact that Naruto doesn't like Prius vehicles for some reason.

 The Prayer Warriors often engage in this, particularly by deciding that anyone who disagrees with them deserves to die.
 One example is Idiosy, for whom hacking into the author's account is cited as an in-universe reason for having Rachael kill him and burn down his house, killing all his wives and guards.

 In Renegade, the Global Defense Initative uses this as a basic part of their military doctrine.
 If someone fucks with a GDI colony, their response is to utterly destroy whoever attacked them with overwhelming force.
 This doctrine lead to them obliterating the pirate bases at Torfan from orbit, and results in full-scale war with the Batarian Hegemony due to them supporting attacks on human colonies.
 One Citadel politician accuses GDI of "making an example" out of the batarians, which GDI pretty much agrees with.

 In The Story To End All Stories, the villain was forgotten by the rest of fiction, so he decided to deal with his frustration by kickstarting the Apocalypse.